 - Iron-rich foods:- This is necessary to increase the hemoglobin level and increase the reproduction of blood in our body which is lost during delivery.
 The foods in this category include broccoli, spinach, dry fruits, egg yolk, jaggery, meat, tofu, soybean, brown rice, peanut butter, lentils, beef, meat organs, dark chocolate, white mushrooms, wheat, flax seeds, coconut, barley, and green veggies.

 - Fiber-rich foods:- This is very necessary to heal constipation after delivery.
 Severe constipation can put pressure on your incision and delay the healing process.
-The foods in this category include raw fruits and vegetables, oats, ragi, pulses, chickpeas, barley, flax seeds, almonds, avocado, raspberry, blueberry, sunflower seeds, coconut, black-eyed peas, raisins, peanuts, walnuts, pista, and lentils.
+The foods in this category include raw fruits and vegetables, oats, ragi, pulses, chickpeas, barley, flax seeds, almonds, avocado, raspberry, blueberry, sunflower seeds, coconut, black-eyed peas, raisins, peanuts, walnuts, pista, lentils.

 - Calcium-rich foods:- It helps in strengthening bones and teeth.
 The foods in this category include sesame seeds, broccoli, spinach, low-fat dairy products, lentils, almonds, figs, apricot, kiwi fruit, cauliflower, avocado, fish, guava, oranges, cantaloupe, peaches, chickpeas, whole grains, sweet potato, nuts, flax seeds, and green veggies.

-- Vitamin-rich foods:- They are rich in antioxidants and help in repairing tissues which is very necessary for a c-section mother to heal the scar.
+- Vitamin-rich foods:- They are rich in antioxidants and help in repairing tissues which are very necessary for a c-section mother to heal the scar.
 They build new scar tissue, ligaments, and skin.
 The foods in this category include broccoli, spinach, oranges, papaya, sweet potato, low-fat dairy products, carrots, mangoes, peaches, pumpkin, parsley leaves, peas, grapefruit, cantaloupe, watermelon, and green veggies.

 For a c-section mother, the first 2 to 3 days will go on a liquid diet only in the hospital to clear the digestive tract.
 Doctors keep the c-section mother in the hospital for 2 to 3 days and give glucose and other drugs in liquid form to heal the scar or the incision due to the c-section.
 Once the mother shows signs of a clear digestive tract after having all those drugs, the semi-solid diet is introduced on the third day which includes easily digestible foods like fruits, milk, yogurt, idli, upma, soft rice, paneer, cheese, leafy vegetables, bread milk, and plenty of liquids.